 W1 = Initial weight of the sample.

-Initially weights were taken after every 10 minutes.
+Initially, weights were taken every 10 minutes.
 When the weight came nearer to the desired weight, the weights were taken after every minute.
 For the second stage of dehydration, the standard hot air oven was set at 65ºC and samples were dried up to 10% moisture level (Dash and Bhatnagar, 1990).
-The organoleptic qualities of dehydrated ginger were evaluated and the best method was recommended on the basis of time taken and the organoleptic qualities of the dehydrated ginger.
+The organoleptic qualities of dehydrated ginger were evaluated and the best method was recommended based on time taken and the organoleptic qualities of the dehydrated ginger.

 Organoleptic quality analysis

-The organoleptic qualities such as colour, texture, taste and overall acceptability were determined with the help of a 7 member consumer panel by serving the dried ginger in tomato soup as neutral carrier using a 5 point scale.
+The organoleptic qualities such as colour, texture, taste, and overall acceptability were determined with the help of a 7-member consumer panel by serving the dried ginger in tomato soup as a neutral carrier using a 5-point scale.

 For aroma flavor (taste), pungency (Over all acceptability): 5- very strong, 4- strong, 3- medium, 2- weak, 1- very weak